Son's On-Air Confession To Killing, Burying NY Parents Leads To Murder Indictment

 Albany Police took him into custody in the station’s parking lot immediately after the taped interview ended.
 The confession came just hours after investigators unearthed a second body in the backyard of his parents’ Crestwood Court home in Albany.
 The first body had been discovered the night before.

 Kraus told CBS6 anchor Greg Floyd he buried his parents, Franz and Theresia Kraus, three days after killing them in 2017.
-Neighbors had not seen the couple for years prior to their killings.
+Neighbors had not seen the couple for years prior to their deaths.

 Legal Hurdles Ahead